chiffa/BioFlow/dev_log.rst

 -------------
 <node weights/context forwarding>

- - TODO: eliminate InitSet saving in KnowledgeInterface and Interactome interface
+ - DONE: eliminate InitSet saving in KnowledgeInterface and Interactome interface
-    - TODO: they become _background
+    - DONE: they become _background
-    - TODO: _background can be set on init and is intersected with accessible nodes (that are saved)
+    - DONE: _background can be set on init and is intersected with accessible nodes (that are saved)
         - on _init
         - on _set_sampling_background

- - TODO: perform the modification of the background selection and registration logic.
+ - DONE: perform the modification of the background selection and registration logic.
         DONE: First, it doesn't have to be integrated between the AnnotationAccess interface and ReactomeInterface
-        TODO: Second, we can project the background into what can be sampled instead of re-defining the root of the sampling altogether.
+        DONE: Second, we can project the background into what can be sampled instead of re-defining the root of the sampling altogether.
         DONE: Background is no more a parameter supplied upon constructions, but only for the sampling, where it still gets saved with the sampling code.
-        TODO: the transformation within the sampling is done
+        DONE: the transformation within the sampling is done

- - TODO: deal with the parse_type inconsistencies (likely remainders of the previous insertions that was off)
+ - DONE: deal with the parse_type inconsistencies (likely remainders of the previous insertions that was off)
-    - TODO: (physical_entity)-refines-(annotation)
+    - DONE: (physical_entity)-refines-(annotation)
-    - TODO: (annotation)-refines-(annotation)
+    - DONE: (annotation)-refines-(annotation)
-    - TODO: (annotation)-annotates-(annotation)
+    - DONE: (annotation)-annotates-(annotation)
-    - TODO: is_next_in_pathway still has custom_from and custom_to
+    - DONE: is_next_in_pathway still has custom_from and custom_to

  - DONE: change the way the connections between GOs and UPs are loaded into the KnowledgeInterface